IABTechLab/uid2docs/api/README.md

-# Unified ID 2.0 API Documentation
+# Getting Started with UID2

-For UID2 definition, forms, guiding principles, components, and other conceptual details, see [UID2 Overview](../README.md).
+For UID2 definitions, ID types, guiding principles, components, and other conceptual details, see [UID2 Overview](../README.md).

 This page provides the following information required for you to get started with the UID2 API:
 * [Contact Info](#contact-info)